Force over Distance: Chapter 14

 “He won’t let this slip,” Young said.

-Young raised his eyebrows at her.
+Young raised his eyebrows.

 “Does it make you nervous?”
 Young asked.